Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

 - Kent State's games this year have not gone over the point total yet in four opportunities.

-- Kent State is 1-2 against the spread and 1-2 overall when the team amasses over 322.0 yards.
+- In games that Kent State picks up more than 322.0 yards, the team is 1-2 against the spread and 1-2 overall.

 - The Golden Flashes have four giveaways this season, while the Falcons have eight takeaways .